CS-DS-125/125book/py4e_rst/07-files.rst

    ...

-The output looks great since the only lines we are seeing are those which start with “From:”, but why are we seeing the extra blank lines?
+The output looks great since the only lines we are seeing are those which start with "From:", but why are we seeing the extra blank lines?
 This is due to that invisible *newline* character.
 Each of the lines ends with a newline, so the ``print`` statement prints the string in the variable *line* which includes a newline and then ``print`` adds